cliseo/cliseo/README.md

 ## 🔑 Authentication

-1. Run `ezseo auth` to authenticate with GitHub
+1. Run `cliseo auth` to authenticate with GitHub
 2. Follow the prompts to complete OAuth flow
 3. Your API key will be stored securely